MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-fan.md

 ---
-Description: The Reset method of the CIM\_Fan class requests a reset of the logical device. ms.assetid: f7755cf6-cc16-4559-ac72-60d3a782f267 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_Fan class requests a reset of the logical device. ms.assetid: f7755cf6-cc16-4559-ac72-60d3a782f267 ms.tgt_platform: multiple
 title: Reset method of the CIM_Fan class